Hindle Wakes (1931 film): Plot

-The Hawthornes decide that they will have to confront the Jeffcotes (McKinnel and Mary Clare) with their son's unacceptable behaviour.
+The Hawthornes decide that they will have to confront the Jeffcotes with their son's unacceptable behaviour.
 Mrs. Hawthorne's anger is tempered by the fact that she believes the situation may be turned to financial advantage.
 Hawthorne feels some trepidation, as he and Jeffcote have been friends since childhood and have remained on good terms despite Jeffcote's rise to social prominence.
 To the surprise of the Hawthornes, Jeffcote agrees that in the circumstances Alan must be made to marry Jenny to prevent a scandal.
 Mrs. Jeffcote is less convinced, anticipating the ruin of Alan's reputation and business prospects.
 A meeting is convened between all the interested parties.
 Jenny and Alan remain silent while their parents try to thrash out suitable arrangements, and Mrs. Hawthorne and Mrs. Jeffcote become involved in an undignified shouting match.
 Jenny and Alan leave to talk alone.
 She tells him that she has no designs on his money and has no interest in marrying him.
 She then announces her decision to the incredulous parents, adding that Alan was no more to blame than she was, for both of them it was just a "little fling" about which neither need feel guilty, and that a woman has just as much right as a man to enjoy a brief sexual flirtation with no strings attached.
 Alan returns to his fiancée, while Jenny confidently leaves home and her mother's fury for an independent life without interference.